Fuzzy hyperspheres via confining potentials and energy cutoffs: Outlook, discussion and conclusions

 which is also the dimension of $T^*S^{d}$, the cotangent space of the $d$-dimensional sphere $S^d$ (or phase space over $S^d$).
 This is consistent with the interpretation of $\A_\Lambda$ as the algebra of observables (quantized phase space) on the fuzzy sphere.
-This would have not been the case if we had chosen some other generic irrep of $Uso(\bD)$: the coadjoint orbit would have been some other equivariant bundle over $S^d$ \cite{Haw99}.
+It would have not been the case if we had chosen some other generic irrep of $Uso(\bD)$: the coadjoint orbit would have been some other equivariant bundle over $S^d$ \cite{Haw99}.

-For instance, the 4-dimensional fuzzy spheres introduced in \cite{GroKliPre96}, as well as the ones of dimension $d\ge 3$ considered in \cite{Ramgoolam,DolOCon03,DolOConPre03}, are based on $End(V)$, where $V$ carries an {\it irreducible representation} of both $Spin(D)$ and $Spin(D+1)$, and therefore of both $Uso(D)$ and $Uso(\bD)$.
-Note: first, this may be only projective as a representation of $O(D)$; second, as $\Lambda\to \infty$ $V$ does not go to ${\cal L}^2(S^d)$ as a representation of $Uso(D)$, in contrast with our $\Hi_\Lambda\simeq V^\Lambda_{\bD}$.
+For instance, the 4-dimensional fuzzy spheres introduced in \cite{GroKliPre96}, as well as the ones of dimension $d\ge 3$ considered in \cite{Ramgoolam,DolOCon03,DolOConPre03}, are based on $End(V^\Lambda)$, where the $V^\Lambda$ carry {\it irreducible representations} of both $Spin(D)$ and $Spin(D+1)$, and therefore of both $Uso(D)$ and $Uso(\bD)$.
+Then: \ i) i\ for some $\Lambda$ these may be only {\it projective} representations of $O(D)$; \ ii) \ in general (\ref{linea3}) will not be satisfied; \ iii) \ as $\Lambda\to \infty$ $V^\Lambda$ does not go to ${\cal L}^2(S^d)$ as a representation of $Uso(D)$, in contrast with our $\Hi_\Lambda\simeq V^\Lambda_{\bD}$.
 The $X^i:=L_{i\bD}$ play the role of fuzzy coordinates.
 As $\bx^2\equiv X^iX^i$ is central, it can be set $\bx^2=1$ identically.
 The commutation relations are also $O(D)$-covariant and Snyder-like, except for the case of the Madore-Hoppe fuzzy sphere \cite{Mad92,HopdeWNic}.
 The corresponding coadjoint orbit for $d=4$ is the 6-dimensional $\CC P^3$ \cite{Ste16,Ste17}, which can be seen as a $so(5)$-equivariant $S^2$ bundle over $S^4$ (while \cite{Ramgoolam} does not identify coadjoint orbits for generic $d$).

 In \cite{Ste16,Ste17} the authors consider also constructing a fuzzy 4-sphere $S^4_N$ through a {\it reducible} representation of $Uso(5)$ on a Hilbert space $V$ obtained decomposing an irrep $\pi$ of $Uso(6)$ characterized by a highest weight triple $(N,0,n)$ with respect to $(H'_{\lambda_1},H'_{\lambda_1}H'_{\lambda_1})$, where